Emphasis in Public Health Nutrition

 Compare and relate research into practice

-Examine chronic disease surveillance, policy, program planning and evaluation, and program management.
+Examine chronic disease surveillance, policy, program planning and evaluation, and program management, in the context of public health nutrition.

 Population-based health administration